kmcphillips/acts_as_permalink/README.markdown

 ## Changelog

+* 0.6.0  --  Switch default replacement character to a dash, but allow the `underscore: true` property to go back to the old format

 * 0.5.0  --  Fix bugs in `max_length` property which would sometimes allow the permalink to be longer than the value Use `where().first` over `send("find_by_#{ column }")`